 Half N Half.
 Use heavy cream, if you prefer.
 Either will work just as well.

 Chicken Bouillon.
 I use Better Than Bouillon when I have it.
 You can also use powder or granules.
-Or, if you have chicken broth or stock, you can replace the water and bouillon.
+Or, if you have chicken broth or chicken stock, you can replace the water and bouillon.
+Replace one cup of water and bouillon with one cup chicken stock.

 Tip for Cutting Chicken